DevExpress/devextreme-documentation/concepts/80 Troubleshooting/30 3rd-Party Frameworks Issues/10 Fluent UI/05 Panels, Modals, Dialogs.md

 #### Issue

-DevExtreme components that use drop-down windows or overlays are not responsive when added to Fluent UI Panel, Modal, or Dialog.
+DevExtreme components that use drop-down windows or overlays are not responsive when added to the Fluent UI Panel, Modal, or Dialog.

 #### Solution

-To resolve the issue, disable FocusTrapZone's focus trapping behavior:
+To resolve the issue, disable FocusTrapZone focus trapping behavior:

     <!-- tab: App.js -->
     // ...